missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Missouri Small Claims Cases and Class Action Lawsuits?

-The State of Missouri small claims cases are matters of civil disagreement between two or more parties where the tort or contract disagreement’s monetary value does not exceed $5,000 apart from interest or cost.
+The State of Missouri small claims cases are matters of civil disagreement between two or more parties where the tort or contract disagreement’s monetary value does not exceed $5,000 apart excluding interest or costs.
 A class-action lawsuit in the State is an action that is collectively taken by a group of people who have been wronged.
 In the State, small claim cases are heard in the small claim division of the Circuit Court.
 In contrast, the Supreme Court of the State has jurisdiction over a class action against a large organization or public corporation.

 What is a Class Action Lawsuit in Missouri?

-• A community that has been polluted by a manufacturing company’s waste, or other forms of environmental pollution.
+• A community that has been polluted by a manufacturing company’s waste or other forms of environmental pollution.

 How do I File a Claim in a Missouri Small Claims Court?

-In Missouri, a person who is eligible to file a small claim must be at least eighteen years old and must behave civil rights in the State.
-To file a small share in any small claim court within the State, the petitioner can either pick up forms at the clerk of the circuit court’s office or make use of the small claim form online.
-The forms can either be filed by handwriting or typing.
-It is important to be legible when handwriting the forms, also, avoid typos when typing to fill the form.
-After filling the forms, it should be submitted to the clerk’s office along with the filing fees.
-In the State of Missouri, the filing fee varies from County to County, there is no exact filing fee in the State.
-For instance, filing fees are $38.50 in Greene County, whereas some counties have a higher filing fee.
+In Missouri, a person eligible to file a small claim must be at least eighteen years old and behave civil manner in the State.
+To file a small claim in any small claim court within the State, the petitioner can either pick up forms at the clerk of the circuit court’s office or use the small claim form online.
+The forms can either be filed by hand or typed.
+It is important to be legible when handwriting the forms, and avoid typos when typing to fill out the form.
+After filling out the forms, it should be submitted to the clerk’s office along with the filing fees.

 Do I Need a Small Claims Lawyer?